zognin/tp/docs/UserGuide.md

   [op/ORDER_PRICE], [od/DEADLINE], [oq/QUANTITY]` allows you to specify the order information to update.
 None of them are mandatory, but at least one must be specified.

-* The updated order must not be a duplicate of an existing order in the orders list. <br>
+* The updated order must not be a duplicate of another existing order in the orders list. <br>
-  i.e. Updated order and existing order must not have the same client details, recipe details, `DEADLINE` and `PRICE`.
+  i.e. Updated order and the other existing order must not have the same client details, recipe details, `DEADLINE` and `PRICE`.

 * To edit an order's ingredient list, refer to [4.5.2 Adding an order ingredient](#452-adding-an-order-ingredient-add-oi) and [4.5.4 Deleting an order ingredient](#454-deleting-an-order-ingredient-delete-oi).